VHacks-MR5/SMSIndicator/README.md

 # Twilio

-> Works for receiving the msg then --pase-it-to &rarr; SMSIndicator.
+> Works for receiving the msg then --pass-it-to &rarr; SMSIndicator.